 For some of us, motivation and positive thinking work well together when used in a visual format.

 That is why some people choose to make a little drawing, even if symbolic, of that which they want to achieve, and have it on sight in their bedroom.

 At a certain time of my life when I was focused on achieving goals in several areas (like relationships, work, money, health, or creativity, among others) I did a little drawing that would show me at a glance what I was working towards.
 In this way I also created my own positive images.

 Motivational posters also serve to find our inner core of motivation and strength.
-These are some of the motivational posters I like:
+Follow the link to find

 This book comes to explain that the main thought pattern that we have oscillates between extremes (I'm summing this up for you very quickly, but the book really goes in depth about it in a very insightful way).

 That is why we don't seem to achieve goals, because we go from pushing towards a goal to pulling away from it, back and forth all the time.

 Robert Fritz proposes a different thought pattern that I found extremely useful, which is that of the creative people.
 Fritz explains that there is a certain tension between the reality we see and the reality we want.